mendixlabs/FileDocumentViewer/README.md

 This widget allows to embed and view any System.FileDocument object inside a form.
 In the modeler, using microflows or the file downloader, documents can be opened as download or inside a new window.
 With this widget however, files can be opened inside dataviews.

+Please take note that this will only work for Documents that can normally be viewed in the browser.
+We support viewing PDF either natively (Chrome, Firefox) or through PDF.js.
+Files like Word or Excel are usually not viewable in the browser.
+If you try this with the FileDocumentViewer, the browser will not view the document, but download it.

 ## Contributing
 For more information on contributing to this repository visit [Contributing to a GitHub repository](https://world.mendix.com/display/howto50/Contributing+to+a+GitHub+repository)!